-Frisbee is on a leash, no muzzle on his mat/pillow between the living room and the dining room.
-He has an open view to the front door.
+Frisbee is on a leash, with no muzzle on his mat/pillow between the living room and the dining room.
+He has an open view of the front door.
 My husband, Peter is standing next to him holding the leash.

 I walk in with Emilio, a bit nervous, not gonna lie.
 Emilio walks in like it’s nothing.

 Of course, Frisbee is growling and barking and acting very nervous but Emilio doesn’t even make eye contact with him.
 He just addresses Peter and I.

 I told him a little more about our history with Frisbee and he made some notes.
 He sat at our dining room table just as calm as could be.
 Eventually, Frisbee settled down a bit and at least stopped growling.
 But, he did not take his eye off of Emilio for one second.

 Emilio wanted to see how we handled Frisbee so he told Peter to walk him to the stairs and tell him to sit.
 Frisbee ended up laying down.
 Emilio asked me what I thought about that and I said, “at least he laid down so harder to attack from that position”.

 He said, “Wrong.
 Frisbee just basically told Peter to f*** off” Peter told him to do one thing and Frisbee did what he wanted.
 This was a clear message that Frisbee was running the show, not us.